samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 Inputs:

 - `plaintext`: the plaintext to be encrypted (length MUST be less than `P_MAX`).
-- `nonce`: the public nonce (length MUST be N_MIN).
+- `nonce`: the public nonce (length MUST be `N_MIN`).
-- `key`: the secret key (length MUST be K_LEN).
+- `key`: the secret key (length MUST be `K_LEN`).
 - `associatedData`: the associated data to authenticate (length MUST be less than `A_MAX`).

-Distinct associated data inputs, as described in {{!RFC5116, Section 3}} will be unambiguously encoded as a single input.
+Distinct associated data inputs, as described in {{!RFC5116, Section 3}}, will be unambiguously encoded as a single input.
 The application MUST create a structure in the associated data input if needed.

 Outputs: